Postgraduate Diploma in Arts in Public Relations and Digital Communications

 This module aims to facilitate a critical and practical understanding of the theory and principles of public relations where learners develop the skills and knowledge needed to become well-rounded communications professionals.
 The module equips learners with the practical skills and knowledge to make the transition from third level education to the public relations industry.

-This module aims to deepen learners’ research skills, in relation to their module related assignments and later in the completion of their major dissertation or dissertation by practice.
+This module aims to deepen learners’ research skills about their module-related assignments and prepares them for conducting major research projects; skills which will be essential should they wish to switch to the MA edition of the programme and thus complete a major dissertation or dissertation by practice.
 The module extends their abilities as self-directed learners by equipping them with the appropriate vocabulary for reflecting on, critiquing and evaluating their own work and that of others.
 Throughout the module, learners are required to engage in a number of research methodologies and current research issues and trends.
 The module also advances good project management skills and techniques so that learners can successfully deliver a research project including scoping media research projects and completing a literature review.

 Course Contact